-Pukaskwa National Park is located near Marathon, Ontario; access via Highway 627.
-The park is a three-and-a-half-hour drive from the Thunder Bay Airport and a five-hour drive from the Sault Ste.
-Marie Airport.
+Pukaskwa National Park is located near Marathon, Ontario.
+The park is a three-and-a-half-hour drive from Thunder Bay and a five-hour drive from the Sault Ste.
+Marie.

 From Thunder Bay or Sault Ste.
 Marie follow TransCanada Highway 17 to Highway 627, just east of Marathon.
 Take Highway 627 south for 13 km to the end.
 Pukaskwa National Park’s Administration Office is the first left after entering the park.
 To get to the Kiosk, Hattie Cove Campground and Day Use Areas, continue another 2 km after crossing the Pic River bridge and entering the park.